Interview: Tokyo Graffiti and the Street Art Scene in Japan

 Tokyo’s street art history is barely recorded — and that’s exactly what made Tokyo Graffiti such a unique and urgent project.
 There was no blueprint, no archive to refer to.
 In many ways, I felt like I was documenting a ‘golden era’ as it was unfolding in real time.

-Rather than relying on books or existing research, I hit the streets — exploring alleyways, underpasses, and hidden spots in Harajuku and Shibuya with a camera in hand.
+Rather than relying on books or existing research, I hit the streets — exploring alleyways, underpasses, and hidden spots, searching for street art in Harajuku and Shibuya with a camera in hand.
 I spoke to local artists, shop owners and skaters, — anyone who had a connection to the scene.
 But much of what I learned came from observing what the walls were saying.

 What are your thoughts on the relationship between street art, tags, and stickers?
 How do you (as an artist) feel about tagging?

 I enjoy observing street art—murals, paste-ups, stickers etc. with artistic integrity.
 But tagging?
-It’s just insecure losers defacing property because they’re desperate to be seen.
-It’s vandalism that makes the city uglier for everyone.
+While some people see it as a form of self-expression, I often view it as an attempt to gain visibility or recognition, often at the expense of other people's property.
+It’s a form of vandalism that makes the city uglier for everyone.
 There’s a difference between contributing to urban culture and just defacing it.

 Unlike cities like London, where street art is more accepted and a part of the culture, Tokyo treats it more as vandalism.
 The average Japanese person is unfamiliar with the street art culture.
 They may know who Banksy is but that’s about it.